 As with any endeavor, there are pros and cons to mechanical rules.
 Basically, there are four huge advantages compared to discretionary trading:

-- Mechanical trading helps you to think in terms of probabilities.
+Mechanical trading helps you to think in terms of probabilities.
 When you understand this, you can better grasp the concept of the law of big numbers.
 Over a large sample of trades, where one trade is very uncertain, the variability of the end result can be drastically reduced if you have many trades.
 A keyword here is correlation, which you want as low as possible between the strategies.

 Take notes and record all trades